About our Pilot Training School

-We offer helicopter and aeroplane pilot training courses to local and international students at our pilot training schools in Durban and Mossel Bay, South Africa.
+We offer helicopter, aeroplane, and drone pilot training courses to local and international students at our pilot training schools in Durban and Mossel Bay, South Africa.

 We are committed to enhancing; skills development, technology transfer and pilot career opportunities in the aviation industry.